 Strong sales tax compliance connects directly to your company’s enterprise value and exit readiness.
 For potential buyers and investors, clean sales tax records signal operational maturity and a well-run business.

 On the flip side, unresolved liabilities discovered during due diligence can reduce your net proceeds through purchase price reductions or escrow holdbacks.
-Viewing compliance as an investment in your company’s future options—rather than just a cost of doing business—is key to maximizing value when it’s time to sell.
+Viewing compliance and financial strategy as an investment in your company’s future options—rather than just a cost of doing business—is key to maximizing value when it’s time to sell.